 Standby is like a pre-paid waitlist.
 Historically, if you register for standby, you have a 90% chance of getting into the class, as the standby list is very short.
 If you don’t get into the class, we give you a full refund.
 For more details, read our Standby Terms and Conditions here.

-Join the WAITLIST to be the first to know when new sessions open.
+Join the WAITLIST to be the first to know when this class opens up for enrollment.

 Notice: JavaScript is required for this content.